 Linda Joy Myers, Ph.D. is the founder and president of the National Association of Memoir Writers and the author of The Power of Memoir–How to Write Your Healing Story and Journey of Memoir.
-Her memoir Don’t Call Me Mother–A Daughter’s Journey from Abandonment to Forgiveness is a ForeWord Book of the Year finalist, and won honorable mention in the New York Book Awards and Indie-Excellence contest.
+Her memoir Don’t Call Me Mother–A Daughter’s Journey from Abandonment to Forgiveness is a ForeWord Book of the Year finalist, and won honorable mention in the New York Book Awards and Indie-Excellence contest her award winning memoir Song of the Plains–A Memoir of Family, Secrets, and Silence was published by She Writes Press.

-Linda has been a therapist in Berkeley for thirty-eight years, and combines her background in art, clinical work, and writing in her work.
+Linda has been a therapist in Berkeley for forty-two years, and combines her background in art, clinical work, and writing in her work.
 She received her MFA in Creative Writing from Mills College, and offers memoir workshops and trainings in the Bay Area and nationally.
-She is former president of the California Writers Club, Marin branch, and a member of Women’s National Book Association.
+She’s the former president of the California Writers Club, Marin branch, and a member of Women’s National Book Association.
 Myers is an award-winning fiction, poetry, and non-fiction writer.
 Her first book Becoming Whole: Writing Your Healing Story was a ForeWord Book of the Year finalist.

 Linda teaches the course Write Your Memoir in Six Months with Brooke Warner, and is the co-author with Brooke on the book Breaking Ground, Craft and Motivation for Memoir Writers and The Magic of Memoir.